IntelliTect-Samples/EWU-CSCD379-2023-Spring/wordle-web/README.md

 Take a look at the live project here -> [wordle.jakebrunner.com](https://wordle.jakebrunner.com/)

+# Assignment-1 Extra-Credit Ideas

+### A few ideas for giving the orginal Wordle game a little more... ✨pizzaz ✨

+1. "Hot-Wordle" - a firey wordle experience where the user has a certain time limit to guess the correct word.
+The clock would have 3 minutes total. every 30 seconds, the game board heats up and the lower row of squares sizzles away, leaving you with 5 total attempts.
+If you run out of time, or run out of rows.
+You're ROASTED 🔥

 <!-- TABLE OF CONTENTS -->
   #### Table of contents
 + [Prerequisites](#prerequisites)